Table of Contents

 Field order

 CsvOrderAttribute can be used to explicitly set the order of fields in CSV.
 When omitted, 0 is used.
 Fields are sorted from smallest to largest, with equal values having no guarantees about their order.
+This attribute also affects the order in which headers are matched to members/parameters.

 public class User